 Labels are funny in how they can define you and how they can do so with one single word – one annoying little adjective that works its way under our skins.
 My aunts and my Mom grew up with these labels and were defined by those labels.
-My Mom was smart, my aunt Jen was very funny and my aunt Philis is affectionate… and they were and are so much more than one word.
+My Mom was smart, my Aunt Jen, who also passed away fairly recently, was very funny, and my Aunt Philis is affectionate… and they were and are so much more than one word.

-In many ways I feel lucky that I was the only child born to my parents.
-I got to be all the adjectives – I got to be the smart one, the talented one, the funny one and the nice one.
-I know there are words that are used to describe me used by the family as a whole – I secretly think I’m probably the “not quite” one – not quite as smart as some, not quite as creative, not quite as thoughtful, but decent enough to have around during the holidays and kinda funny with a decent memory.
-I’m ok with those labels, because I know when I talk to my Dad I shed any limiting label to become all that is best – an envious position for any child to have with a parent.
+In many ways, I feel lucky that I was the only child born to my parents.
+I got to be all the adjectives – I got to be the smart one, the talented one, the funny one, and the nice one.
+I know there are words that are used to describe me used by the family as a whole – I secretly think I’m probably the “not quite” one – not quite as smart as some, not quite as creative, not quite as thoughtful, but decent enough to have around during the holidays, and kinda funny with a decent memory.
+I’m ok with those labels because I know when I talk to my Dad any limiting label is shed and I immediately become all that is best – an envious position for any child to have with a parent.

-There are so many words to describe my aunt that are more than simply “affectionate” such as, beautiful, smart, talented, outgoing, gregarious, funny and longer descriptors like hard working, easy with a laugh, good listener and great tap dancer – and for the past two years she’s been the person we all turn to for strength as my cousins and I cope with the loss of our moms, her sisters.
-She’s so much more than only “affectionate” and I know the rest of my family would agree.
+There are so many words to describe my Aunt that are more than simply “affectionate” such as beautiful, smart, talented, outgoing, gregarious, funny and longer descriptors like hard-working, easy with a laugh, good listener and great tap dancer – and for the past two years she’s been the person we all turn to for strength as my cousins and I cope with the loss of our moms, her sisters.
+She’s so much more than simply “affectionate” and I know the rest of my family would agree.

-As I was thinking about our conversation over the weekend, I guess I felt lucky to have the family (both by blood and by choice, as my friend Jonathan might say) I have and hope that everyone realizes they are so much more than just a single word to the people around them.
+As I was thinking about our conversation over the weekend, I guess I felt lucky to have the family I have (both by blood and by choice, as my friend Jonathan might say), and I hope that everyone realizes they are so much more than just a single word to the people around them.
 (Except for my ex-husband who really is just that one word I use to describe him. :))